-Digital Health is changing our lives and is now an integral part of the way we measure our vitals and ultimately improve our health.
-Wearables and smartwatches offer the possibility to measure blood pressure in a precise and discrete fashion.
+Digital Health is changing our lives and is now an integral part of how we measure our vitals and ultimately improve our health.
+For example, wearables and smartwatches can measure blood pressure in a precise and discrete fashion.

-The main issue being that these measurements are also instantaneous and not continuous.
+The main issue is that these measurements are also instantaneous and not continuous.
 The Swiss Startup Aktiaa is poised to change and add a touch of style to blood pressure monitoring.

 How Does Atkiia work?

 In the form factor of a bracelet, this device works using photoplethysmographic (PPE).
 The same technology is found in most smartwatches.
 However, only the Omron HeartGuide relies on an inflatable cuff.
 Optical blood pressure monitoring will analyze the blood flow within your arteries and extract the blood pressure value using dedicated algorithms.

 You may wonder if shining a green light is reliable when trying to measure blood pressure.
 It is.
 PPE has been around for numerous years and can be seen as a byproduct of pulse oximeters.